-- (4) A product intervention order must not specify any of the following for subsection (1) or (3): - (a) a condition that a person satisfy a standard of training, or meet a professional standard, other than a standard otherwise prescribed for the person by or under this Act; - (b) a condition that a person who is not required to hold an Australian financial services licence become a member of an external dispute resolution scheme; - (c) a condition related to a person's remuneration, other than a condition related to so much of the person's remuneration as is conditional on the achievement of objectives directly related to the financial product. - (5) Conduct covered by a product intervention order must be limited to conduct in relation to a retail client.
+- (4) A product intervention order must not specify any of the following for subsection (1) or (3): - (a) a condition that a person satisfy a standard of training, or meet a professional standard, other than a standard otherwise prescribed for the person by or under this Act; - (b) a condition that a person who is not required to hold an Australian financial services licence become a member of an external dispute resolution scheme; - (c) a condition related to a person's remuneration, other than a condition related to: - (i) so much of the person's remuneration as is conditional on the achievement of objectives directly related to the financial product; or - (ii) a fee, charge or other consideration paid or payable to the person by a retail client.

+(5) Conduct covered by a product intervention order must be limited to conduct in relation to a retail client.